liveahero-wiki/liveahero-wiki.github.io/guide/sale.md

 ## Sidekick Accompaniment

-As of ver 2.5.0 sidekick can accompany heroes on sale, each sidekick has their own bonus you can check it in game.
+As of ver 2.5.0 after approval process from the office feature, sidekick can accompany heroes on sale, each sidekick has their own bonus you can check it in game.

 ## Sale Report